sobaba-12/sim_and_scat/_build/important_considerations/pbc.md

 </center>

 When a particle reaches the cell wall it moves into the adjecent cell, and since all the cells are identical, it appears on the other side.
-The code below modifies the `update_pos` and `get_acceleration` functions from the previous lesson to account for the periodic boundary condition.
+The code below modifies the `update_pos` and `get_acceleration` functions defined previously to account for the periodic boundary condition.